microsoft/bond/cpp/CODING_GUIDELINES_CPP.md

 included headers, the includes are done in reverse order of generality: first includes from the current module, then the rest of Bond, then other libraries we use, then Boost, then the standard library and OS headers.
-Additionally, within each section the headers are sorted lexicographically.
+Additionally, within each section the headers are sorted in lexicographical order.

 If this results in errors, then the header likely needs to be fixed to include/forward declare what it uses.